-The ISREF Function is categorized under Information functions.
+The ISREF Function is categorized under Excel Information functions.
 The function will test if a given value is a reference or not.
-If the given value is a reference, it will return TRUE, or else, FALSE.
+If the given value is a reference, it will return TRUE.
+Otherwise, it will return FALSE.

 In financial analysis, let’s assume we need to create 21 worksheets in a workbook.
 All 21 worksheets must be assigned a name.
 Hence, to avoid missing a sheet, we can use ISREF and keep track of them.